NomicFoundation/hardhat/docs/src/content/hardhat-ignition/docs/getting-started.md

   }
 ```

-The **Hardhat** test command will automatically include the `ignition` object within the scope of test files when running tests:
+The **Hardhat** test command will automatically include the `ignition` object within test files when running tests:

 ```sh
 npx hardhat test